 2.1.5 Reset Signals

-MAC sub-modules can be reset by one or more separate signals.
-To reset the PHY, its RESET signal can be used.
-The reset signal might be asserted by the boars system control register or by writing an appropriate bit in a PHY register that causes the PHY reset.
+You may reset the MAC sub-modules using one or more separate signals.
+To reset the PHY, assert its RESET signal either through the boars system control register or by writing an appropriate bit in the PHY register.

 Registers